 · Children will develop self-confidence and teamwork skills through performance.
 They will have opportunities to sing as a class, in smaller groups and as a school community.

-· Children will have the opportunity to learn to play a musical instrument, progressing from the recorder (which will be taught as a class) to an orchestral or band instrument delivered by specialist teachers.
+· Children will have the opportunity to learn to play a musical instrument, progressing from the recorder and glockenspiel (which will be taught as a class) to an orchestral or band instrument delivered by specialist teachers.

 · Children will learn to read and write staff notation, increasing their understanding of rhythmic and melodic notation.